How to Apply Makeup for Photography: Women With Lighter Skin

 For the next step, I’m going to apply a basic moisturizer that will hydrate the skin.
 You can use your fingers or a brush to apply, but I typically like to use a brush as it’s a bit more hygienic.

-The type of brush that I am using to apply the moisturizer is just a basic flat brush.
+The type of brush that I am using to apply the moisturizer is just a basic brush.
 It doesn’t really matter whether it is synthetic or a natural hair, as long as it’s just a flat brush it will deposit the moisture onto the skin.

 applying moisturizerapplying moisturizerapplying moisturizer